stijn-dejongh/lovecraft_public_domain/manuscript/whisperer_in_darkness.md

 being allies or representatives of the abhorred things.

 As to what the things were--explanations naturally varied.
-The common name applied to them was  "those ones", or  "the old ones", though other terms had a local and transient use.
+The common name applied to them was _"those ones"_, or _"the old ones"_, though other terms had a local and transient use.
 Perhaps the bulk of the Puritan settlers set them down bluntly as familiars of the devil, and made them a basis of awed theological speculation.
-Those with Celtic legendry in their heritage--mainly the Scotch-Irish element of New Hampshire, and their kindred who had settled in Vermont on Governor Wentworth's colonial grants--linked them vaguely with the malign fairies and  "little people " of the bogs and raths, and protected themselves with scraps of incantation handed down through many generations.
+Those with Celtic legendry in their heritage--mainly the Scotch-Irish element of New Hampshire, and their kindred who had settled in Vermont on Governor Wentworth's colonial grants--linked them vaguely with the malign fairies and  _"little people"_ of the bogs and raths, and protected themselves with scraps of incantation handed down through many generations.
 But the Indians had the most fantastic theories of all.
 While different tribal legends differed, there was a marked consensus of belief in certain vital particulars; it being unanimously agreed